WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Play-the-game/README2.md

             rps = "x"
 ```

 Save your code and run it.
 This time try deliberately typing some wrong letters in the box to see what happens.
-It should keep showing the box until you type one of "r", "2" or "s".
+It should keep showing the box until you type one of "r", "p" or "s".

 Now that you can see both hands who won?
 Or was it a draw?
 Do you remember which hand was yours and which was the computer's?
 Maybe we should add a bit of extra information to the screen.